New Mexico HUNT

 Our muzzleloader bull elk hunts take place in Unit 13 of West Central New Mexico, one of the largest units in the state.
 This unit is a primitive weapon only area which means that rifle hunting is not allowed during any of the seasons.
 We have found that there is a better ratio of older age class bulls in this unit because of its primitive only regulations.
 These hunts may be obtained through the public draw process or through the purchase of “unit-wide” landowner permits.
 There are three different general hunting season dates available for this hunt.
 The first two hunts in this unit occur in mid-October during the last half of the rut cycle.
 The third hunt falls in late November when the bulls are in bachelor groups.
 There is also a youth muzzleloader hunt offered in early October which has very limited tag numbers.
 There are no restrictions on muzzleloaders on these hunts; in-line muzzleloaders, scopes, and sabots are legal.
 Our muzzleloader elk hunts all take place in high desert terrain at approximately 7500′ elevation with Pinion and Juniper vegetation.
 These hunts are not extremely physically demanding and are probably some of the easiest areas to hunt elk in the country.

 All meals and lodging are included and hunters get to enjoy comfortable lodge-style accommodations on these hunts.
 Guests are welcome for an additional fee.
 Hunters are responsible for flying to Albuquerque, New Mexico the day prior to the start date of their hunt and driving to our Pie Town lodge.

-5-Day Guided Bull Elk Rifle Hunt (Public Land Pricing - Draw Only)*
+5-Day Guided Bull Elk Muzzleloader Hunt (Public Land Pricing - Draw Only)*

 *Meals and lodging included.
 Subject to 5.125% state sales tax.
 A 50% deposit is due at booking.
 For Unit 12 Private Land landowner tag Included hunts please contact us for Pricing and Availability.